Farama-Foundation/Miniworld/README.md

 [![Build Status](https://travis-ci.org/maximecb/gym-miniworld.svg?branch=master)](https://travis-ci.org/maximecb/gym-miniworld)

 **Note that this environment is early in development.
 It's still incomplete and you may run into bugs.
-If you do run into problems, or if you just want to request specific features, please open an issue on this repository.
+If you do run into problems, or if you want to request specific features, please open an issue on this repository.
 Your feedback helps me make this project better.**

 MiniWorld is a minimalistic 3D interior environment simulator for reinforcement